orb-lang/espalier/doc/md/peg/metis.md

 #### 'Syndex' base for analysis and synthesis

-Is just pass, probably these should be promoted to errors because synthesis and analysis should be exhaustive\.\.\. maybe?
-This is my best guess\.
+Is just pass, we can add a tagger if we need to track down missing cases\.

 ```lua
 Syndex.synthesize = cluster.ur.pass